top of page

 6. Fun and Engaging: Disc activities and games are enjoyable for students of all ages, making them a great way to get students excited about physical education classes.

-In addition, the highlighted PE Frisbee games in this blog article directly match-up with SHAPE America Standard 2 which states: The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance.*
+In addition, the highlighted PE Frisbee games in this blog article perfectly align with SHAPE America Standard 2: Applies knowledge related to movement and fitness.

 SHAPE America Standard 2 - Frisbee/Disc Games